masezou/k8s-study/README.md

 * Loadbalancer and ingress was configured but the magic is only in Kind/Docker network.
 You can play loadbalancer and ingress if you try to install desktop system.
 Easist way is executing P-desktop.sh.
 * 0-minio-win.ps1, You need to edit administrator password in the script, before running the script.
 * This environment is KIND environment.
 Metallb loadbalancer only affects to accessing from localhost.
 If you want to access from out of box. kubectl port-forward --address 0.0.0.0 service/hogehoge
+* If you want use bitnami/helm, you may need to add "volumePermissions.enabled=true" because hostpath driver need to have root permission in PVC.